PowerShell/PowerShellEditorServices/docs/contributing.md

 changes.
 Some contributions may not be accepted if they risk introducing breaking changes or if they don't match the goals of the project.
 The core maintainer team has the right of final approval over any contribution to this project.
 However, we are very happy to hear community feedback on any decision so that we can ensure we are solving the right problems in the right way.
-Check out our [governance] (governance.md) page to learn more about how we run this project.

 ## Ways to Contribute